Rickey (cocktail): In popular culture

 In The Simpsons episode "Burns, Baby Burns," Mr. Burns is drinking a rickey when introduced to his illegitimate son Larry.
 Not realizing Larry is his son, he expostulates, "How dare you interrupt my lime rickey!"

-Dr. Jason Wilkes ordered a gin rickey in Season 2, Episode 2 of Agent Carter.
+Dr. Jason Wilkes ordered a gin rickey in the Agent Carter episode "A View in the Dark".

-A teenage JFK asks "Any chance I can sneak a gin rickey?" in Season 2, Episode 5 of Timeless.
+A teenage JFK asks, "Any chance I can sneak a gin rickey?" in Season 2, Episode 5 of Timeless.

+In Our Flag Means Death, set in the Golden Age of Piracy, a character named Prince Ricky claims to have invented the drink.

+In Palm Royale, Robert the pool boy drinks a gin rickey in a nod to the actor who portrays him, Ricky Martin.

+In 1923 (TV series), Jack Dutton orders a gin rickey from an underground speakeasy.

 D.C.
 Craft Bartenders Guild

 The D.C.
 Craft Bartenders Guild, an independent guild of bartenders in the District, designated July as Rickey Month and has since held annual competitions to celebrate the District's native cocktail by inviting local bartenders to compete.
 In 2011, the Rickey was declared the District's official native cocktail, and the month of July was declared Rickey Month in D.C.

 Variations and similar cocktails

-The Sheeney Rickey

-The Sheeney Rickey is a version of the gin Rickey without adding the lime shell, according to The Life and Times of Henry Thomas, Mixologist.
+The Sheeney Rickey is a version of the gin rickey without adding the lime shell, according to The Life and Times of Henry Thomas, Mixologist.
 Thomas was a noted bartender from Washington, D.C., who worked at Shoomaker's and whose book was privately published in 1926 and 1929.

-The word "sheeny" is also an anti-Semitic slur, and may be the reason for the name of this drink.
+In contemporary times, Arizona Beverage Company, who is popular for their canned iced tea products, produces a highly sweetened virgin recreation of the Rickey in both cherry and apple flavors.
+Despite the secondary flavor, lime is still quite prominant in both the marketing on the package as well as the taste.
+Despite Arizona beverages being largely non-carbonated, their Rickey is fizzy like the cocktail.